dylan-lang/dylan-programming-book/source/pos.rst

 classes do not inherit from other concrete classes, but rather inherit from abstract classes only.
 In other words, the branches of the tree are abstract classes, and the leaves of the tree are concrete classes.
-We follow that design principle in this book as well. `See Is-a relationships (inheritance) among classes, shown by arrows.
+We follow that design principle in this book as well. `Is-a relationships (inheritance) among classes, shown by arrows.
 Abstract classes are shown in oblique typewriter font. <pos.htm#86548>`_ shows our classes graphically; the branches of the tree (abstract classes)